evernym/ui-challenge/README.md

 2. Learn how to fetch/get api data into react, in particular the specified endpoints.
 3. Learn how to build a table in react including column headers that sort.
 4. Get api data to render in the table dynamically.
-5. Is the styling/css of the app responsive (mobile-first) and is the styling acceptable for mvp?
+5. Is there a table library I can use?
-6. Should I beautify the app with some boostrapped styling?
+6. Is the styling/css of the app responsive (mobile-first) and is the styling acceptable for mvp?
-7. ....
+7. If there is still time, should I beautify the app with some boostrapped styling?
 8. If there is still time, implement testing.
 9. Return zipped file to Evernym
 10. Ask for feedback, and what else they would like at this point.